rhughes42/legal-eagle/reviews/v0.0.1/review-summary.md

 ## Overview

-This document summarizes the comprehensive in-depth review conducted on the Pandektes LegalEagle NestJS application.
+This document summarizes the comprehensive in-depth review conducted on the LegalEagle NestJS application.

 **Review Date:** October 24, 2024
 **Branch:** copilot/review-project-in-depth